commercetools/commercetools-docs-kit/CONTRIBUTING.md

 #### [gatsby-transformer-mdx-introspection](./packages/gatsby-transformer-mdx-introspection)

-This package analyzes MDX pages to find out which React components have been used there, and exposes them GraphQL Nodes.
+This package analyzes MDX pages to find out which React components have been used on which page, and exposes that information as GatsbyJS GraphQL nodes.

 #### [gatsby-transformer-raml](./packages/gatsby-transformer-raml)

-This package exposes RAML documents into GraphQL Nodes.
+This package exposes RAML documents into GraphQL nodes.

 #### [ui-kit](./packages/ui-kit)